 Secateurs, loppers and a folding pruning saw will enable you to tackle a wide range of jobs.
 Other useful tools are handy for specific pruning jobs, such as shears for clipping hedges or topiary, and long-reach pruners for high branches in trees.

 We outline the best tools for different pruning jobs.

 Bypass secateurs, which have a scissor-action, are great all-rounders for pruning and cutting back plants.
 They're ideal for cutting soft stems up to the thickness of a pencil.
 Anvil secateurs (where the blade cuts onto a flat surface) crush as well as cut, so are best used only on woody stems.
 Watch Alan Titchmarsh's No Fuss video guide to choosing secateurs.

-Pruning saws come in various sizes for branches up to 5cm thick.
+Pruning saws come in various sizes and can be used on branches up to 5cm thick.
 Some have coarsely angled teeth so they cut on both push and pull strokes, but many cut only on the pull stroke.
 Use larger bow-saws for bigger branches and small trunks.

-Like secateurs on a long pole, long-reach pruners are operated by pulling a rope or lever at the other end.
-They're ideal for occasional pruning of tall trees or big shrubs cutting woody branches up to about 3cm thick.
+Long-reach pruners are like secateurs on a long pole.
+They're operated by pulling a rope or lever at the other end.
+They're ideal for the occasional pruning of tall trees or big shrubs cutting woody branches up to about 3cm thick.

 With long handles for good leverage and heavy-duty blades, loppers cut woody stems up to 3cm thick.
-They're ideal for tough pruning and some have extendable handles and a ratchet system to make cutting easier.
+They're ideal for tough pruning.
+Some have extendable handles and a ratchet system to make cutting easier.

-Also known as sheep shears, these are used one-handed for trimming soft green shoots up to 5mm thick on small topiary and shaped shrubs, evergreen herbs, and other detailed work on compact plants.
+Also known as sheep shears, topiary shears are used one-handed for trimming soft green shoots up to 5mm thick on small topiary and shaped shrubs, evergreen herbs, and other detailed work on compact plants.